Michael M. Brodsky

 John Aldous, former president and chief operating officer of Hamlet Homes, has now taken on the sole duties of Secretary of Hamlet Homes beginning April 1, 2016, as he prepares for retirement.
 John was the President of Hamlet Homes since its inception in 1995.
 He will stay on with Hamlet while the transition takes place between he and the new president, Barry Gittleman.

 John served as president for over 20 years.
 Under his direction, the company has built quality, value- priced homes in attractively designed neighborhoods filling a much needed niche in Utah.
 Over the years Hamlet has been recognized as one of the fastest growing home builders in the U.S. by Builder magazine and as one of the nation’s largest 400 builders by Professional Builder magazine.
 Under his guidance, Hamlet was voted Best of State for residential construction four times, won the Builder of Integrity Award from the Quality Builder Warranty Corporation five times, and proud recipient of the Governor’s Quality Growth award.

-Philip Mosher is Principal Broker and Vice President of Sales and Marketing for the Hamlet Companies.
+Philip Mosher is Principal Broker and Vice President of Sales for the Hamlet Companies.
 He has more than 26 years of Real Estate experience, 11 years of which have been with Hamlet Homes.
 He previously served as a licensed agent in New Jersey, a broker in California and worked for Ryland Homes, Equis Commercial and several private brokerages.

 Phil received his Bachelor’s degree in Business Administration from Rider University.
 He is a member of the Utah Home Builders Association, Sales & Marketing Council for which he served as President in 2003, and is a designated Certified New Home Marketing Professional.
 Phil has also been a mentor for 11 years with Big Brothers Big Sisters of Utah.